opensourcedesign/opensourcedesign.github.io/code-of-conduct.md

 ## Where this CoC is upheld

-This code of conduct especially pertains to our community platforms (IRC: [#opensourcedesign](http://chat.opensourcedesign.net), GitHub: [@opensourcedesign](https://github.com/opensourcedesign), Twitter: [@opensrcdesign](https://twitter.com/opensrcdesign)), Facebook: [@opensrcdesign](https://www.facebook.com/opensrcdesign/) but this also pertains to your personal public communications and views.
+This code of conduct especially pertains to our community platforms (IRC: [#opensourcedesign](http://chat.opensourcedesign.net), GitHub: [@opensourcedesign](https://github.com/opensourcedesign), Twitter: [@opensrcdesign](https://twitter.com/opensrcdesign), Facebook: [@opensrcdesign](https://www.facebook.com/opensrcdesign/), Discourse: [discourse.opensourcedesign.net](https://discourse.opensourcedesign.net)) but this also pertains to your personal public communications and views.

 Being a respectful contributor to Open Source Design by day and a ragging (or even mild) neo-nazi by night is still grounds for expulsion.
 Some people see this as impinging on personal freedoms, we disagree, sorry.